Deep-Cold-Storage/tohru/README.md

 <br>

 > This repository contains an archived version of the Tohru app.
-> Because of pandemic maintenance, doesn't make sense.
+> Because of global pandemic maintenance doesn't make any sense.

 **Tohru** is a simple **Progressive Web App** created to help students get between WSiZ university campuses using a private bus.
 This repository merges four older repositories containing its module.